Mouzayan/mouzayan/README.md

-## Hi there 👋
+## 🔭  Currently contributing Lean 4 proofs for Gloas consensus protocol logic in Etheorem

-## 🔭 I’m currently contributing Lean 4 proofs for Gloas consensus protocol logic in Etheorem.
 See merged upstream PRs in my contribution activity.